praetoriandigital/cub-laravel/README.md

             'fields' => [
                 // update the values of this array with the corresponding
-                // fields on your Member model or comment them out
+                // fields on your model or comment them out
                 // to ignore them
+                'id' => 'cub_id',
                 'organization' => 'organization',
                 'user' => 'user',
                 'invitation' => 'invitation',